MicrosoftDocs/win32/desktop-src/FileIO/defining-an-ms-dos-device-name.md

 ---
-Description: 'An MS-DOS device name is a junction that points to the path of an MS-DOS device.
-These junctions make up the MS-DOS device namespace.' ms.assetid: '7d802e9f-dc09-4e3d-b064-e9b57af396e2'
+Description: An MS-DOS device name is a junction that points to the path of an MS-DOS device.
+These junctions make up the MS-DOS device namespace. ms.assetid: 7d802e9f-dc09-4e3d-b064-e9b57af396e2
-title: 'Defining an MS-DOS Device Name'
+title: Defining an MS-DOS Device Name ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Defining an MS-DOS Device Name

 An MS-DOS device name is a junction that points to the path of an MS-DOS device.
 These junctions make up the MS-DOS device namespace.
-Call the [**DefineDosDevice**](definedosdevice.md) and [**SetVolumeMountPoint**](setvolumemountpoint.md) functions to create and modify these junctions. [**DeleteVolumeMountPoint**](deletevolumemountpoint.md) deletes a junction created by **SetVolumeMountPoint**, and **DefineDosDevice** deletes junctions it creates.
+Call the [**DefineDosDevice**](/windows/win32/FileAPI/nf-fileapi-definedosdevicew?branch=master) and [**SetVolumeMountPoint**](/windows/win32/WinBase/nf-winbase-setvolumemountpointa?branch=master) functions to create and modify these junctions. [**DeleteVolumeMountPoint**](/windows/win32/FileAPI/nf-fileapi-deletevolumemountpointw?branch=master) deletes a junction created by **SetVolumeMountPoint**, and **DefineDosDevice** deletes junctions it creates.

 After an MS-DOS device name is defined, it remains visible to all processes.